Azeko2xo/woodem/doc/sphinx/prog.rst

 Wrapping c++ classes
 ---------------------

-Each class deriving from :yref:`Serializable` is automatically exposed to python, with access to its (registered) attributes.
+Each class deriving from :yref:`Object` is automatically exposed to python, with access to its (registered) attributes.
 This is achieved via :ref:`YADE_CLASS_BASE_DOC`.
 All classes registered in class factory are default-constructed in ``Omega::buildDynlibDatabase``.
-Then, each serializable class calls ``Serializable::pyRegisterClass`` virtual method, which injects the class wrapper into (initially empty) ``yade.wrapper`` module. ``pyRegisterClass`` is defined by ``YADE_CLASS_BASE_DOC`` and knows about class, base class, docstring, attributes, which subsequently all appear in boost::python class definition.
+Then, each serializable class calls ``Object::pyRegisterClass`` virtual method, which injects the class wrapper into (initially empty) ``yade.wrapper`` module. ``pyRegisterClass`` is defined by ``YADE_CLASS_BASE_DOC`` and knows about class, base class, docstring, attributes, which subsequently all appear in boost::python class definition.

 Wrapped classes define special constructor taking keyword arguments corresponding to class attributes; therefore, it is the same to write: